Rob Stratton M.A. Psychotherapist, UKCP reg. Member ACPP & Awen Foundation.

-I am a full time accredited 'Core Process' psychotherapist registered with the UKCP (United Kingdom Council for Psychotherapy).
-I also have an M.A. in Core Process Psychotherapy, and am a full member of the ACPP (Association of Core Process Psychotherapists.)
+I am a an accredited 'Core Process' psychotherapist registered with the UKCP (United Kingdom Council for Psychotherapy).
+I also have an M.A. in Core Process Psychotherapy, and am a member of the ACPP (Association of Core Process Psychotherapists.)
 I am also a member of the Awen Foundation, from whom I have a diploma.

 Core Process psychotherapy is a 'psycho-spiritual' psychotherapy that embraces mindfulness and mindful enquiry.
 It falls under the humanistic umbrella of psychotherapies recognised by the UKCP (Humanistic and Integrative College (HIPC)).

 Through the Awen Foundation, much of my ongoing professional development is committed to an ongoing exploration of how the imaginal supports enquiry, and how these remarkable territories can help us find heartfelt meaning for feelings and emotions that might otherwise remain inexplicable.These territories are wide-ranging, and help keep the work spontaneous and alive, so that my approach is continually evolving, rather than falling into the dryness of over used methods and techniques.

 I have been a member of the Buddhist 'Western Chan Fellowship' for over 10 years, attending regular week long silent retreats, where I also have leadership roles.
 Until recently I co-lead Cardiff Chan Group for many years.
 My personal Buddhist practice naturally informs my professional work.